 Homotopy Theory countenances the following identity, inversion, and concatenation morphisms, which are identified as continuous paths in the topology.
-The formal clauses, in the remainder of this section, evince how homotopic morphisms satisfy the properties of an equivalence relation.9 to set theory - which is of interest to, inter alia, the definability of epistemic intensions in the setting of set theory (see Chapter 8, below) - see Linnebo and Rayo (2012).
-For topological Boolean-valued models of epistemic set theory - i.e., a variant of ZF with the axioms augmented by epistemic modal operators interpreted as informal provability and having a background logic satisfying S4 - see Scedrov (1985), Flagg (1985), and Goodman (1990).
+The formal clauses, in the remainder of this section, evince how homotopic morphisms satisfy the properties of an equivalence relation.9 than natural, languages.
+For a translation from type theory to set theory - which is of interest to, inter alia, the definability of epistemic intensions in the setting of set theory (see Chapter 8, below) - see Linnebo and Rayo (2012).
+For topological Boolean-valued models of Epistemic Set Theory - i.e., a variant of ZF with the axioms augmented by epistemic modal operators interpreted as informal provability and having a background logic satisfying S4 - see Scedrov (1985), Flagg (1985a), and Goodman (1990).
+For Epistemic Type Theory, see Flagg (1985b).